 To confront what many recognize as the next phase of the civil rights movement and access to democratic participation for all citizens, LDF has been dedicated to spearheading litigation, legislation, and community empowerment advocacy to end the discriminatory purpose and effects of felon disfranchisement laws that harm individuals and their respective communities far beyond their incarceration sentences.

 For example, in 2010 in Farrakhan v.
 Gregoire, LDF challenge Washington’s felon disfranchisement law that prevents 25 percent of all Black men in the state from voting.
 In a first of its kind ruling, the Ninth Circuit Court of Appeals struck down the law, finding that it imported the pervasive racial discrimination of the criminal system into the political process, and denied voters of color an equal opportunity to participate in the political process.
 In a devastating decision, an 11-member en banc panel of the Ninth Circuit ultimately reversed the panel ruling.

-And in 2015 and 2016, LDF joined a coalition to push for the passage of the Democracy Restoration Act, which seeks to restore voting rights to previously incarcerated people in federal elections, as well as advocated to governors, for example, in Maryland, and state representatives, including in Maryland and California, to change their state laws to provide opportunities for enfranchisement for people with felony convictions.
+And in 2015 and 2016, LDF joined a coalition to push for the passage of the Democracy Restoration Act, which seeks to restore voting rights to previously incarcerated people in federal elections.
+We also have advocated to governors, for example, in Maryland, and state representatives, including in Maryland, California, Florida, and Louisiana to change or implement their state laws to provide opportunities for enfranchisement for people with felony convictions.

-Read more about LDF’s efforts to free the vote for people with felony convictions here.
+Read more about LDF’s efforts to free the vote for people with felony convictions.